san-ghun/san-ghun/README.md

 ---

 - 👋 Hi, I’m @san-ghun
-- 👀 I’m interested in Swift
+- 👀 I’m interested in Building Things
-- 🌱 I’m currently learning iOS Development
+- 🌱 I’m currently learning Frontend & Backend
-- 💞️ I’m looking to collaborate on Fun things
+- 💞️ I’m looking to collaborate on Meaningful & Fun things
 <!-- - 📫 How to reach me ... -->

 <!---
 san-ghun/san-ghun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+---

+> Apes, Together, Strong.
+>
+> Humans, Failures, Strong.

 ---